 I’m a mom.
 Do I need to say anything else?

 For me that first sentence says it all.
 If you need to know more, I live in Northern California with my black kitty cat, Jazzy.
 Or The Jazz.
-I have four children - Patrick, Megan (Britt), Marisa (Keith), and Kerry (David).
+I have four children - Patrick (I still count him), Megan (Britt), Marisa (Keith), and Kerry (David).
 And six grandchildren - Aidan, Ashton, Sam, Elise, Regan, and Ayla.

 DISCLAIMER: I never was or ever will be a psychiatrist or psychologist.
 The mental illness comments and information I post on this website and on these blogs shouldn't be taken as advice or recommendations.
 People in need of mental health and mental illness assistance should see their mental health/mental illness providers.

-I'm retired now.
-Among other activities — playing duplicate bridge, collecting recipes and sometimes cooking :-), reading, writing, and gardening - I run a small support group for families who have adult sons and daughters coping with mental illness.
+Among other activities, I run a support group in my community for families who have members coping with serious mental illness.
 In trying to help our loved ones, we need help ourselves.
 We need to know we're not alone.